cr1tbit/REAS/README.md

 that's used in your browser adress bar.
 This video sums it up pretty well: https://www.youtube.com/watch?v=7YcW25PHnAA

-The project will implement 3 basic configurations:
+General driver's API implements these functions:

-The query for switching between single antennas: aREAS1.local/setAntenna?ant={0-16}  //0 - off, 1;16 - ant number
+The query for switching between single antennas: aREAS1.local/?ant={0-16}  //0 - off, 1;16 - ant number

-The query for turning on multiple antenna configurations: aREAS1.local/multiAntennas?mul=xxxxxxxxxxxxxxxx //x = 0 or 1, 1;16 x'es
+The query for turning on multiple antenna configurations: aREAS1.local/?mul=xxxxxxxxxxxxxxxx //x = 0 or 1, 1;16 x'es

+Get current antenna config (and maybe more in the future) aREAS1.local/?sta

+Programmer familiar with Arduino IDE may also implement their own functionality, using "attachCallback()" method, as seen in example "Ethernet_custom".
+In this case the query is as follows:

-The query for custom commands! aREAS1.local/?com={command} //for example "UHF" or "40M"
+aREAS1.local/?com={command} //for example "?UHF" or "?flt=1"

-Custom commands are attachable in setup() loop and can either access GPIO controlled by aREAS driver, or even implement it's own functionality (like controlling external bandpass filter).
+Custom commands are attachable in setup() loop and can either access GPIO controlled by aREAS driver, or even implement it's own functionality (like controlling external bandpass filter or reading some analog value).

+##General usage
 The device may be served directly from the browser window, but generally it's meant to be controlled by an external application.

 In order to test the API, a simple client has been written in html+js.
 Yes, javascript can access devices in LAN.
 I was suprised too.
-The client can be found in /tests directory, you can give it a try under [this link](http://htmlpreview.github.io/?https://github.com/critBit95/aREAS/blob/master/tests/API_Tester.html).
+The client can be found in /tests directory, you can give it a try under [**this link**](http://htmlpreview.github.io/?https://github.com/critBit95/aREAS/blob/master/tests/API_Tester.html).

 ## TODO list:
 Arduino: